MakerSpace10/A.T.L.A.S.-Arduino/README.md

 By taking the values gathered by the gyro, plug them into an equation to dicover the leaning angle.
 The stepper motors will adjust accordingly.

-Finnally, combine the reciver with the balancer code so you can contoolk the robot.
+Finnally, combine the reciver with the balancer code so you can control the robot.
 The balancer code must take priority, so the robot doesn't fall over.